Gen Digital: Odyssey Software

 On March 2, 2012, Symantec completed the acquisition of Odyssey Software.
 Odyssey Software's main product was Athena, which was device management software that extended Microsoft System Center software, adding the ability to manage, support and control mobile and embedded devices, such as smartphones and ruggedized handhelds.

-Nukona Inc.
+Nukona

-Symantec completed its acquisition of Nukona, a provider of mobile application management (MAM), on April 2, 2012.
+Symantec completed its acquisition of Nukona, a provider of Mobile Application Management (MAM), on April 2, 2012.
 The acquisition agreement between Symantec and Nukona was announced on March 20, 2012.

-NitroDesk Inc.
+NitroDesk

 In May 2014 Symantec acquired NitroDesk, provider of TouchDown, the market-leading third-party EAS mobile application.

 Blue Coat Systems

-On June 13, 2016, it was announced that Symantec had acquired Blue Coat for $4.65 billion.
+On June 13, 2016, it was announced that Symantec had acquired Blue Coat Systems for $4.65 billion.

 LifeLock

-In 2017, Symantec acquired LifeLock Inc.; this, in turn, prompted the company to rename itself to NortonLifeLock in 2019.
+In 2017, Symantec acquired LifeLock, and renamed itself to NortonLifeLock in 2019.

 Avira

-Norton LifeLock acquired German security firm Avira in December 2020 for $360 million.
+NortonLifeLock acquired German security firm Avira in December 2020 for $360 million.

 Avast

-In August 2021, Norton agreed to merge with Czech cybersecurity software company Avast.
+In August 2021, NortonLifelock agreed to merge with Czech cybersecurity software company Avast.
 The UK Competition and Markets Authority formally cleared the $8.1 billion merger on September 2, 2022.
+The company subsequently adopted the name Gen Digital.

+MoneyLion

+In December 2024, Gen Digital Inc. announced its intent to acquire MoneyLion at a transaction value of approximately $1 billion; the deal closed on April 17, 2025.
+With the acquisition, MoneyLion's financial management tools and AI recommendation platform were added to Gen's portfolio.

+Locations around the world

+Gen Digital has dual headquarters in Prague, Czech Republic (EU) and Tempe, Arizona (USA).
+It has development centers in India (Pune, Chennai and Bangalore) and also in the United States (Tempe, Arizona) and the Czech Republic (Prague).
+Additionally, the company has offices in Dublin, Ireland and London, United Kingdom.